 All silk drapes require a lining in order to hang properly and block out unwanted sunlight.
 Linings can also insulate the window against heat and cold, making the home more energy efficient and making linings sensible for any type of drapery.
 When silk drapes are being used, though, a lining is even more important due to the delicate nature of the silk fabric.

 Lining silk drapes is essential because the delicate fabric can be damaged by sunlight streaming in through the window.
 They are also susceptible to moisture which can result from condensation on the window in colder weather.
 Even oils from your fingertips can damage silk fabric.
 Protecting your investment with lining will also improve the overall appearance of the drapes, adding body and substance to your window treatment.

 Since silk is a lightweight fabric, it is best to choose a lining that is medium to heavyweight.
 The lining should also filter UV rays, protecting the silk from sun-related damage.
 Fabrics, such as flannel, provide UV protection to prevent fading, body to provide proper hanging, and insulation.
 The type of lining needed may vary depending on the amount of light the window receives.
 It may also depend on your climate, with colder areas requiring a thicker lining.
 Heavier weight fabrics will also reduce the amount of ambient light in the room, though, so choosing the right lining for your project is largely a matter of personal preference.

-Cut the lining fabric carefully with your sewing shears.
-Because one length of fabric will make 2 lengths of lining, fold the fabric in half.
+Cut the curtain lining fabric carefully with your sewing shears.
+Because one length of fabric will make two lengths of lining, fold the fabric in half.
 Press the fabric along the fold with your iron and open back up.
 Then cut straight along the crease that you formed by pressing.

 Even if your silk drapes are pleated you will be able to make a solid lining across the back of the panel.
 It is not necessary to remove the pleats.
 No additional fabric, then, will need to be purchased in the case of pleated drapery.